nc9/policies/privacy.md

 * When you visit the website or the survey within the app, our servers will log your IP address.
 Your IP address is not associated with the survey you complete and is purely used for systems administrative purposes - such as blocking denial of service or malware attempts
 * We run an analytics platform that aggregates visitor data for the purpose of reporting the number of visitors our survey receives, which country or region they are visiting from and any website they may have visited from
 * When you start a survey, our website will set a unique identifier for your visit that is not associated with your IP address or any other information.
 We store this unique token in order to track your symptoms across visits to the app or website.
-* In the website and apps, you can optionally provide your location information.
-We do not collect your exact location, but rather we fuzz this data to your nearest geography - typically a suburb or postcode.
+* In the website and apps, you will be asked to provide your location information.
+We do not collect your exact location, but rather we fuzz this data to your nearest geography — typically a suburb or postcode.
 We require this geographic information in order to monitor the spread of the virus and to provide crucial health data.
 * For the purpose of analytics and improving the survey, we may track the time you take to fill in the survey or how far into the survey you completed for any abandoned surveys.
 * We may collect for the purpose of analytics the type of device and browser you are using when visiting the website and completing a survey on either the website or app.
 * If while using the app or website you experience an error, we may send details of that error back to our error log monitoring services provided by subprocessors.
 The information included in those error logs includes the originating IP address